 If you are asked to do a system restart, restart your system.

-Now run Update Manager with option d so that it looks for distribution upgrade.
+Run Update Manager so that it looks for distribution upgrades.

 sudo update-manager -d

 Obviously, click on Upgrade.
 The rest of the process is fairly easy.
 All you have to do is to follow the on-screen instructions.